its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/CODE_CONVENTIONS.md

 - Make sure that Applitools passes _before_ merging your Pull-Request.
 - If there are any expected applitools changes, accept them, and remember to click save so the baseline is updated.
 - If the changes you are seeing are NOT expected then it is a sign that something unintended is happening in the PR and needs to be addressed.
-- If `master` has an Applitools failure notify the relevant person, or send a message to the Slack #IQ channel.
+- If `main` branch has an Applitools failure notify the relevant person, or send a message to the Slack #IQ channel.